 If the answer is honest, it is uncomfortable.
 And that is precisely the point.

 Before you look at your leadership team, look at yourself first.
 Are you the living example of what you expect from each of them?
 If not, that is where it starts.
 Not with a restructure, not with a consulting engagement that takes three months to produce a slide deck.
 It starts with one honest conversation.
 The kind of conversation where someone you trust looks you in the eye and tells you what your organisation cannot.
+It comes down to how culture changes from the top.

 Every leader needs that voice.
 Not a vendor, not a framework.
 A person who has been in the room, who understands the pressure, and who will tell you the truth in three seconds rather than three months.